-- The data are collected through as array of geophones on surface without need of boreholes.
+- The data are collected through an array of geophones on surface without any need of boreholes

-- Overall topographic variation within an entire survey line should not be critical.
-Surface waves are best generated over a ‘flat’ ground.
+- Overall topographic variation within an entire survey line should not be critical as Surface waves are best generated over a ‘flat’ ground.

-- Vs 30 calculated for Seismic Site Classification and Seismic Microzonation.
+- V S 30 is calculated for Seismic Site Classification and Seismic Microzonation

-- Mostly used within geotechnical applications.
-All infrastructure projects which require engineering properties of material in top 30m strata.
+- Mostly used within geotechnical applications, ex. all infrastructure projects which require engineering properties of material in top 30m strata

 - Locating loose soil area and soft clay areas.